abhikatta/backend-wms-test/README.md

-django_wms - core of the backend app
+main - core of the backend app

 init file - defines the directory as a package